 According to data from the San Diego Hunger Coalition, in 2016 one in seven people (15.0% of the population or 486,000 individuals) in SDC experienced food insecurity.
 An additional 185,000 San Diegans were food secure but relied on supplemental nutrition assistance to support their food budget.
-In 2016, 21.0% of households in SDC participated in Supplemental Nutrition Assistance Program (SNAP) benefits, while 23.3% of those below 138% of the FPL were eligible for such benefits.
-Please refer to Table 13 for SNAP participation and eligibility in SDC.
+Latinos had a disproportionately higher incidence of food insecurity; 42.0% of low-income Latinos (household income below 200% of the FPL) experienced food insecurity and 53.0% of all food insecure adults were Latino.9

-&lt;sup>8 County of San Diego HHSA, Public Health Services, Community Health Statistics Unit, 2018, Demographic Profiles, 2016, and U.S. Census Bureau, American Community Survey 2012-2016.
+8 County of San Diego HHSA, Public Health Service, Community Health Statistics Unit, 2018.
+Demographic Profiles, 2016, and U.S. Census Bureau, American Community Survey 2012-2016.